reinhart1010/nix/docs/en/osx/diskutil.md

 # diskutil

 Utility to manage local disks and volumes.
-Some subcommands such as `diskutil partitiondisk` have their own usage documentation.
+Some subcommands such as `partitiondisk` have their own usage documentation.
 More information: <https://keith.github.io/xcode-man-pages/diskutil.8.html>.

 - List all currently available disks, partitions and mounted volumes: